PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

    return r;
 }
 ```

+### rcon
+The rcon, or round constant, is a constant number for each round.
+It is simply defined as 2^n, where n is the round number.
+This is important for generating the key schedule, which is explained next.

+### Key Schedule
+Each round of AES uses a different key.
+Each key is derived from the previous key, and so the key schedule changes based on the input key.

+For AES-128, we need to expand a 128-bit key to 10 different 128-bit keys

 ## Operations
 ### SubBytes
 SubBytes is one of the most simple operations.
 Here, we simply replace each byte with the corresponding value in the sbox.